DrStef/Bearing-Fault-Early-Detection-with-Custom-DSP-Features_v01/README.md

 - We implement an interactive monitoring interface that combines real-time visualization with audio playback, enabling simultaneous magnitude/phase display, and clear highlighting of emerging fault patterns (see the reference video).
 - We train a lightweight convolutional autoencoder exclusively on healthy operating conditions, then apply it to frames 300–900 of the run-to-failure sequence, achieving fully unsupervised detection of the very first signs of bearing degradation.

+These techniques are particularly effective for identifying subtle frequency modulations indicative of incipient faults.

 <br><br>

 <div align="center">